alexyanw/dse203-group-project/machine_learning/README.md

 * Small number of books (~4k)
 * Large number of orders (~190k)

+Additionally, the Data Exploration APIs helped us to understand the distribution of different customer or book characteristics like book price, seasonal popularity, book ratings, customer demographics etc.

 There was effort made to determine how to find customers will similar behaviors so different models could be created for each cluster.
-Customers can be associated to demographic information via their profile and purchase address.
-By leveraging profile features such as gender and median age demographic information, one such clustering is:
+Customers can be associated to demographic cluster via their profile and purchase address.
+By leveraging profile features such as gender and median age demographic information, we can improve the clustering results.
+One example clustering can be seen below:

 ![alt text](Images/cluster1custDist.png)

 ![alt text](Images/3DzipcodeGenderMedianage.png)

-Data exploration apis helped us to understand the distribution of different customer or book characteristics like book price, seasonal popularity, book ratings, customer demographics etc.

 The price distribution api helped to change our price filter on the website to a more even distribution among different price ranges.